MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/how-to-set-up-service-contract-account-groups.md

 3. Fill in the **Code** and **Description** fields.
 These fields describe the service account group.

-4. Fill in the **Non\-Prepaid Contract Acc.** field.
-This field contains the general ledger account number for the non\-prepaid account.
+4. Fill in the **Non-Prepaid Contract Acc.** field.
+This field contains the general ledger account number for the non-prepaid account.

 5. Fill in the **Prepaid Contract Acc.** field.
 This field contains the general ledger account number for the prepaid account.